Why is my AC system freezing up?

 How long your equipment has been working and the spot of the leak play a role in whether you should repair or replace your AC system.

 Filthy evaporator coil—Over time, the evaporator coil gets dirty and causes issues much like a clogged filter.
 You’ll gradually lose airflow until your system freezes or quits cooling.
 You’ll need to call Atmostemp Service Experts to take care of the problem.

 Broken blower motor or relay—A blower motor running at the wrong speed or not running at all can result in freezing.
 It could also be intermittent, starting at maximum speed and slowing down after it gets too hot.
 Or a relay might force it to start one time and not the next.
 In either case, you will need to contact Atmostemp Service Experts to correct the issue.

-Booking annual AC maintenance or heat pump maintenance can help you avoid this issue.
+Booking annual AC maintenance can help you avoid this issue.
 Our pros will thoroughly check and clean your equipment, which usually allows us to locate minor troubles before they cause huge troubles.